 “We like to think that we have somebody who’s good at whatever legal issue you may have,” he says.
 “We also are in the customer service business.
 Nothing sits.
 We’re good at keeping our clients apprised and aware.”

 Roby graduated with highest honors from the South Dakota School of Mines & Technology and received his law degree from William Mitchell College of Law.
-He is certified by the National Board of Trial Advocacy as a civil trial advocate.
-He also is certified by the Minnesota State Bar Association as a civil trial advocate and a labor and employment law specialist.
+He is certified by the Minnesota State Bar Association as a labor and employment law specialist.
 He was named a Super Lawyer in 2014.